dvdr00t/dvdr00t/README.md

 ### Hello there 👋

 My name is Davide Arcolini 🤓.
 Happy to see you on my GitHub page!
-Hope you'll find here what you need or what you are looking for.
+Hope you'll find here what you need and what you are looking for.
 Take a look around and *may the force be with you*.

 #### Who I am and what I am doing
-- Since I was a kid, I used to mess up computers because I had no idea of what I was doing.
-Today, nothing has changed.
-However, in 2021 I got a Bachelor's Degree in Computer Engineering from **Politecnico di Torino** in Italy.
+- Since I was a kid, I used to play with my dad's computer and mess things up because I had no idea of what I was doing.
+Today, I still don't have any clue of what I am doing.
+However, in 2021 I got a Bachelor's Degree in Computer Engineering from **Politecnico di Torino** in Italy, with a 101/110 graduation mark.

 - Now, I am enrolled in the Computer Engineering Master's Courses, majoring in **CyberSecurity**, still at **Politecnico di Torino**.\
 Moreover, I am participating in the 2022 edition of **CyberChallenge.IT**, the italian training program for ethical hackers! 🧑‍💻 Here, besides playing CTF, I am learning how to break stuff by understanding how things works, such as: cryptography, web appications, reverse engineering, etc...